 If you wish to download videos for offline viewing you can do so via the mobile app.
 And note that Pluralsight offers a 10-day free trial, so you can ‘try before you buy’.

 - Cons: Academic approach may not suit, some videos feel over-long

-There are almost 200 courses to choose from when it comes to video editing, covering software including iMovie, Final Cut Pro X, Premiere Pro, and Media Composer.
+There are almost 200 online video editing courses to choose from, covering software including iMovie, Final Cut Pro X, Premiere Pro, and Media Composer.
 Because of this wide range, Lynda is worth looking at if you’re after something specific.
 For example, Premiere Pro Guru: Multi-Camera Video Editing by Richard Harrington is a two hour course that teaches you how to import, sync, and edit footage from multiple cameras with Premiere Pro.

 The style of tutorial is a little more formal and academic than most online course providers, which may be a positive or negative depending on what you're looking for.
 If you want to see the kind of thing you’re getting, then just check out the free video tutorials that come with every course.
 You can also take out a month’s free trial that will give you access to all the courses on the platform.

 One more thing: the move from Lynda.com to LinkedIn Learning is not just a name-change; there's some nice integration between the courses and LinkedIn too.

 For example, if you're logged into LinkedIn, the platform now uses the data it has on you to surface training content that’s relevant to your needs.
 Also, when you learn new skills from taking a course, it’s super-easy to add those skills to your LinkedIn profile.
 Don’t worry, though: if you’re not on LinkedIn you can ignore all of that, and just focus on taking the course.

 07. Video editing courses with Skillshare